segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ### Autotrack

 Mixpanel's [Autotrack](https://mixpanel.com/autotrack/) feature is supported via Segment as long as you are using one of our client-side libraries ([analytics.js](/docs/sources/website/analytics.js/), [iOS](/docs/sources/mobile/ios/), [Android](/docs/sources/mobile/android/)).
 Additionally, if you're using analytics for Android or iOS, make sure your Mixpanel destination is bundled - otherwise Autotrack will not work.
-Once Mixpanel is installed via segment, all you have to do is [enable the Autotrack feature for your Mixpanel account](https://mixpanel.com/help/questions/articles/what-is-autotrack-and-how-do-i-get-started-using-it) and it will start working.
+Once Mixpanel is installed via Segment, all you have to do is [enable the Autotrack feature for your Mixpanel account](https://mixpanel.com/help/questions/articles/what-is-autotrack-and-how-do-i-get-started-using-it) and it will start working.

 ### People